 Rocky Mountain bighorn sheep can be seen is several areas of the Southern Wasatch Mountains.
 Utah is home to more than 4,000 bighorn sheep.
 That total includes more than 3,000 desert bighorns, more than 1,000 Rocky Mountain bighorns, and about 200 California bighorns.
 Most of Utah's desert bighorn sheep live farther south in the warm desert areas especially along the Green River from Flaming Gorge to the city of Green River.
 In the Southern Wasatch, Rocky Mountain bighorn sheep can be found in American Fork Canyon and Rock Canyon and in other areas near Provo Peak, on the rocky slopes and canyons of Mount Timpanogos, and on Mount Nebo.
 The California bighorn sheep live on the Newfoundland Mountains and Antelope Island State Park in northern Utah.

 In the Wasatch Mountains, black bears are present in most of the forested areas and canyons.
 A few exceptions include the Raft River Mountains, Pilot Range, Deep Creek Mountains, and Henry Mountains.
 There are about 8.7 million acres of black bear habitat that is mostly on National Forest land.
 Utah has a low black bear population of about 800 to 1,000 black bears.
 Nevada has the lowest black bear population of all the western states with about 300 total.
-About 80% of bear sightings in the Wasatch Mountains have occurred between 7,000 feet and 10,000 feet in elevation.
+About 80% of the black bear sightings in the Wasatch Mountains have occurred between 7,000 feet and 10,000 feet in elevation.